I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 ...and the next year...ooh, la la...

-I placed third in my first competition and wanted to enter again.
-So I planted more roses and started asking questions.
+I entered a local competition, and placed third, so of course I wanted to enter again.
+I planted more roses and asked a lot of questions.

 At any rate, here's what the judges saw.